IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  ======  ================================================  ==

 Given that the system inertia depends on the area, it can be sensible to assign an area as a country, for example.
 The system inertia can be used for imposing a minimum synchronous power and, consequently, force the commitment of at least some rotating units.
 Each generating unit can contribute to the system inertia.
-The system inertia is the sum of the inertia of all the generating units in the area.
-The system inertia is the sum of the inertia of all the generating units in the area.
+The system inertia is the sum of the inertia of all the committed units in the area.

 Internally, all the values below 2.5e-5 times the maximum system electricity demand of each area will be converted into 0 by the model.